rahulshc/wTools/doc/version.eng/tutorial/ErrorHandling.md

 ### Calls stack

-Hardly possible to find a programming language that ship that from the box.
+Hardly possible to find a programming language which ships that from the box.
 Stack of calls in the error report is useful to locate the location in source code where the error was thrown.

 In our implementation, calls stack is stored in the `callsStack` field of an error.